 Well, Chia are edible seeds that look sort of like poppy seeds, only more on the grayish/black side as opposed to blue.
 According to several sources, they were a valuable source of nutrition for the Aztec warriors and Mayans thousands of years ago.

 Chia seeds are actually packed with fiber (an ounce of chia seeds pack a punch of 11 grams of fiber).
-As you know, we’re a big fan of getting more fiber in your diet.
+As you know, we’re a big fan of getting more fiber in your diet for fat loss.

 They are also high in Omega- 3 fatty acids, antioxidants and a host of other valuable micronutrients.